Greenbelt, Maryland: Education

 There are no private schools within the City of Greenbelt.
 There is a Catholic school in nearby Lanham CDP, Academy of Saint Matthias the Apostle.

 History of schools

 The Lanham Act was used to build North End Elementary School.
 The original Greenbelt High School building (later used for Greenbelt Junior High, Greenbelt Middle, and currently Dora Kennedy French Immersion School) opened in c.
 1937.
 Originally, the Federal Works Agency controlled North End Elementary School, Greenbelt High School, and the Center School.
 High Point High School, in Beltsville, opened in fall 1954, and began serving students from Greenbelt.
 The former Greenbelt High School then became Greenbelt Junior High School.
 The county bought Center School for $, after the federal government renovated it in July 1958.
 The county also bought Greenbelt Junior High and North End Elementary.
-Roosevelt High was scheduled to open in fall 1976.
+Eleanor Roosevelt High was scheduled to open in fall 1976.
 The new Greenbelt Middle School opened on August 20, 2012.